-he had to have MRI’s of her brain and spine, after each round of chemo and had to have spinal taps after the first 3 rounds.
+She had to have MRI’s of her brain and spine, after each round of chemo and had to have spinal taps after the first 3 rounds.
 After all treatment, Meagan took some time to gain her strength, but she was very ready to get back to a normal life, and after a couple of months, started back to work slowly, and that really helped her to feel better.
-Her hair started to grow back, and it came back very dark brown, it was a dirty blonde before losing it.
-Over the next year, she had to have MRI’s of her brain and spine every few months, and had appointments with her neurooncologist, her neurosurgeon, endocrinologist, and the ophthalmologist.
+Her hair started to grow back, and it came back very dark brown, it was dirty blonde before her chemotherapy.
+Over the next year, she continues to have MRI’s of her brain and spine every few months, and appointments with her neurooncologist, her neurosurgeon, endocrinologist, and the ophthalmologist.

 She is now 2 years tumor free, and only has to see her doctors once a year.
 She does have some permanent damage to her vision, just her peripheral, but her vision is 20/25, not 20/800 anymore.
 Her pituitary gland no longer works, and she will be on medication for the rest of her life because for this, but she is here, and we feel very blessed!!
 In April 2020, she will be considered cured.
 Our family wants to find a cure for all brain tumors to give everyone the many blessings our daughter has received during this journey and we will always be a part of the brain tumor walk no matter where we live!!